myselfavaneesh/eventify-ticket-booking/README.md

 ## 2. Key Features

 - **User Authentication**: Secure user registration and login using JWT (JSON Web Tokens).
-- **Event Management**: Admins can create, update, and delete events, including complex seating arrangements and pricing.
+- **Event Management**: Admins and vendors can create, update, and delete events.
 - **Seat Management**: Dynamic generation of seats with unique numbers and pricing based on rows.
-- **Booking System**: Users can book one or more seats for an event.
-Bookings are initially `PENDING` and are confirmed upon successful payment.
+- **Booking System**: Users can book seats for an event, with bookings confirmed upon successful payment.
-- **Payment Processing**: A mock payment system that allows for payment initiation, confirmation, and failure, with email notifications for each status.
+- **Payment Processing**: A mock payment system that handles payment initiation, confirmation, and failure.
-- **Scheduled Tasks**: A background job runs periodically to clean up expired `PENDING` bookings, releasing the seats.
+- **Scheduled Tasks**: A background job runs periodically to clean up expired pending bookings, releasing the seats.
 - **Admin Dashboard**: Endpoints to provide statistics for an admin dashboard, including total users, events, bookings, and revenue.
 - **Asynchronous Emailing**: Non-blocking email notifications for booking confirmations and payment failures.